mybrudda/market/README.md

 1. **Supabase Database**:
    - Database schema, triggers, and functions need to be defined as intended
-   - Run the SQL migrations from the `supabase/migrations/` folder

 2. **GitHub Repository Secrets**:
    - All environment variables must be configured in GitHub repository secrets